The Importance of Financial Literacy and Challenges Around Implementation in K-12

 Many millennials are finding themselves in a poor financial situation, with substantial debts and limited to no savings.
 One potential explanation for this could be a lack of knowledge around financial management.
 Practical, real world skill-sets around personal finances were not necessarily emphasized in the curriculum in previous generations, but in recent years, financial literacy has moved to the forefront of discussions with hopes of addressing the gap in the current curriculum.

 It’s not just about counting coins and decimal places; we’re at a point where looking at beliefs and behaviors around money is the focus.
 When a class of grade 5 students in Victoria, B.C. were asked if they would go to school if they didn’t have to, the answers came as somewhat of a surprise.
 Most students said yes, providing reasoning such as “[having] the ability to eventually get a good job, support their future families, buy a home and have a better life.”

 Attitudes around financial planning are changing, so the current curriculum needs to reflect that.
 Having a comprehensive, in depth financial literacy component more widely available for students will better equip them with the tools they need for their future.

 It’s hard to argue against improving financial education in schools – Canadian household debt levels are at an all-time high, with Statscan reporting that Canadians have $1.68 in credit-market debt for every dollar of disposable income.
 According to the Financial Consumer Agency of Canada, “Financial literacy is a vital skill for individuals.”
-So if the general consensus is in favour of financial literacy, why is this topic not already adopted across curriculums nationwide?
-Implementation may not be as easy as we think, coming with its own unique set of challenges.
+So if the general consensus is in favor of financial literacy in the classroom, why is this topic not already adopted across curriculums nationwide?
+The implementation may not be as easy as we think, coming with its own unique set of challenges.